gdsc-uic/guilds/src/clubs/global-leaders.md

     photo_name: TECHNICAL TEAM_AL GABRIEL ORIG.jpg
   - name: Dex Chauncey Ybañez
     position: Creative Officers
-    photo_name: PRODUCTION HEAD - DEX CHAUNCEY D. YBAÑEZ.HEIC
+    photo_name: dex.png
   - name: John Frankie Tongo
     position: Creative Officers
     photo_name: DOCUMENTATION HEAD_TONGO.jpg
 faqs:
-  - question: What are the activities in the UIC Global Leaders club?
+  - question: What are the activities in the UIC Global Leaders Club?
+    answer: All activities of the UIC Global Leaders Club are set on a national or international scale, with some in collaboration with both local and international partner universities.
+With the onset of the pandemic, these activities are held through online platforms such as Zoom Meetings.
+Moreover, they are targeted towards training its members to be globally competitive, 21st century student leaders who are empowered and change-resistant.
-  - question: How can you be an official member of the UIC Global Leaders club?
+  - question: How can you be an official member of the uic Global Leaders Club?
+    answer: Interested students must register through the Google Forms provided to be considered an applicant for the club.
+To be an official member of the club, he/she must join local and international events under the club and show enthusiasm in being a global leader.
   - question: What are the benefits of being part of this club?
-  - question: What is the role of being a member of UIC global?
+  - question: What is the role of being a member of UIC Global Leader?
+    answer: The role of a UIC Global Leaders Club member is to attend and be a delegate on local and international events referred to by the club moderator Sir Rene Babiera II.
 ---